hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `source_uris` - (Required) A list of the fully-qualified URIs that point to your data in Google Cloud.

+* `reference_file_schema_uri` - (Optional) When creating an external table, the user can provide a reference file with the table schema.
+This is enabled for the following formats: AVRO, PARQUET, ORC.

 <a name="nested_csv_options"></a>The `csv_options` block supports:

 * `quote` (Required) - The value that is used to quote data sections in a